 Nobody in New England had ever seen anything like it.
-Nobody ever would again.
+And nobody ever would again.

-During two rainy weeks, two consecutive downpours were among the largest and heaviest in U.S. history.
+During two rainy weeks, the United States experienced two consecutive downpours, among the largest and heaviest in history.

 And then a third downpour prolonged the destruction and misery.

-Rivers became raging torrents from the notches to the Long Island Sound.
-The Androscoggin rose to record levels in Auburn, Maine, and so did the Merrimack in Lowell, Mass., the Pemigewasset in Plymouth, N.H., the Connecticut in Dalton, N.H., Montague, Mass., Hartford and Thompsonville, Conn.
+Rivers turned into raging torrents from New Hampshire's notches to the Long Island Sound.
+The Androscoggin rose to record levels in Auburn, Maine, and so did the Merrimack in Lowell, Mass.
+Also reaching never-before-seen heights: the Pemigewasset in Plymouth, N.H., and the Connecticut in Dalton, N.H., Montague, Mass., Hartford and Thompsonville, Conn.

 The 1936 flood burst dams, wiped out roads, ruined businesses and washed away homes.
-As many as 200 people were killed and 14,000 left homeless.
+As many as 200 people died and 14,000 left homeless.

 The disaster prompted Congress to act.
 On June 22, 1936, President Franklin D. Roosevelt signed the Flood Control Act of 1936.
-It empowered the Army Corps of Engineers to build hundreds of miles of levees, flood walls, and channel improvements and approximately 375 major reservoirs.
-In 1988, Joseph Arnold wrote in The Evolution of the 1936 Flood Control Act that the engineering projects had
+It empowered the Army Corps of Engineers to build hundreds of miles of levees, flood walls and channel improvements.
+The Corps dammed approximately 375 new major reservoirs.

 …saved billions of dollars in property damage and protected hundreds of thousands of people from anxiety, injury, and death.
 They stand today as one of the more significant marks of our technical skill and humane spirit.